doej1367/HyblockRngAnalyzer/README.md

 ## Features

+- get the `Dungeon Chest` contents and write them to two file in the config folder
 - get the `Treasure and Loot Chest` contents and write them to two file in the config folder
 - get the `Crystal Nucleus Loot` contents and write them to a file in the config folder
 - get `Jerry Box Loot` contents grouped by box type and write them to four files in the config folder